bahlo/arne.me/content/_index.md

 title: "Home"
 ---

-# Arne Bahlo

 I'm a software engineer from Germany.
 I love the indie web, fun programming languages (like Rust) and open source software.
+If you want to know what I'm doing right now, check out [/now](/now).

 ## Current projects